 Ranoke is located immediately north of a robust copper-gold-fluorite heavy mineral anomaly evident in several rivers in the Coral Rapids area, based on a regional alluvium survey completed by the Ontario Geological Survey in 2001 and 2002.
 The unique mineral assemblage underscores the potential for a buried carbonatite or IOCG deposit (iron oxide copper-gold) as the source of the geochemical anomaly.

 The schematic cross-section shown at the bottom of the list of figures below this text illustrates the target at Ranoke; a near-surface, large, vertical, magnetic, dense IOCG pipe or carbonatite intrusion.
-This cross-section is a representation of one of up to seven such features which collectively delineate the overall anomaly and structural intersection at Ranoke.
-The Ranoke complex is the inferred covered source to copper and gold grains observed in the unconsolidated overburden in nearby reverse circulation drill holes completed in the early 1980’s during a reconnaissance evaluation of Cretaceous-aged coal seams in the Moose River Basin.
+This cross-section is a representation of the discreet magnetic anomaly (pipe) at the northern end of the overall magnetic complex and structural intersection at Ranoke.
+This pipe is potentially the near-surface but till-covered source to copper and gold grains observed in the unconsolidated overburden in nearby reverse circulation drill holes completed in the early 1980’s during a reconnaissance evaluation of Cretaceous-aged coal seams in the Moose River Basin.

-The Ranoke target is previously unexplored: it is under cover, it is north of exposed Archean Superior Province shield, and it is north of immediate road access in northern Ontario.
-The specific area of the Ranoke property is not included in any mineral exploration assessment reports filed with the MNDM, and there are no historic drill holes located at Ranoke in the NMDM drill hole database.
+The Ranoke target is previously unexplored: it is under cover, it is north of exposed Archean Superior Province shield, and it is north of road access in northern Ontario.
+The specific area of the Ranoke property is not included in any mineral exploration assessment reports filed with the MENDM, and there are no historic drill holes located at Ranoke in the MENDM drill hole database.

 The Moose River Basin has a varied, checkerboard history of mineral exploration for the past 100 years.
 Cretaceous coal seams were the focus at the turn of the previous century, while diamond exploration has dominated in the region during the past 60 years.